SirDank/dank.serverbuilder/README.md

 # Dank.ServerBuilder
-Builds and host a minecraft survival server instantly using ngrok!
+Build and host a minecraft survival server instantly using ngrok!

 Requirements:
 - Free account on https://ngrok.com/